 Each year the programs helps develop a regional strategic criminal justice plan by conducting a review and providing updates to previous year plans.
 It organizes several community stakeholder meetings and works with the CAPCOG Criminal Justice Committee, of which it provides staff support, to garner input and direction for the plan.
 The plan identifies gaps in direct victim assistance, juvenile justice, mental health, substance abuse, and criminal justice issues, so services, existing programs, new initiatives, and funding opportunities may be reviewed and resources targeted accordingly.

-The program also facilitates the grant application scoring process for four CJD grants — General Victim Assistance Direct Service Program, Violence Against Women Justice and Training Program, Juvenile Justice Grant Program, Criminal Justice Program.
+The program also facilitates the grant application scoring process for four CJD grants — General Victim Assistance Direct Service Program; Violence Against Women Justice and Training Program; Juvenile Justice and Truancy Prevention Grant Program; and Criminal Justice Program.

 Using information compiled during community stakeholders’ meetings, through surveying and work with the committee, it develops the grants’ funding priorities that assists the committee in ranking grant application.
 The program also provides technical assistance to applicants for CJD grant funding opportunities to include criminal justice, juvenile justice and victim services-related programming.